thejamesgore/ga-projects/GA-Project-3/README.md

 ### Day 1-3:

-We decided the first week should be dedicated to project planning and fleshing out the backend while the second week should be focused on creating the frontend.
-Initially we brainstormed ideas settling in on creating a travel app early on and then further brainstormed features our project should have.
+We decided the first week should be dedicated to project planning and fleshing out the backend, while the second week focused on creating the frontend.
+Initially we brainstormed ideas, settling on creating a travel app early on and then further brainstorming features our project should have.
 We then used Figma to create a basic design displaying each page we would create and their subcomponents.

 ![Alt text](https://user-images.githubusercontent.com/83005220/147378251-4d6d1835-4c1e-4931-9450-c031b91d41fb.png 'Figma')